d2si/sovereign-keys/README.md

 ### Configuring the customer agent

 Final step of our installation journey, configuring the customer agent so that we have a working RPM package to distribute and use.
-We need two information for those final steps:
+We need two pieces of information for those final steps:
 - the `Private API Gateway URL`
 - the `Sovereign Keys` Public Signing Key: `api_public_key.pem`